 After the seeds are removed, the dried fruit is used as sounding-boxes for musical instruments such as the marimba.
 They are also carved and sold as curios

 The Buffalo thorn which grows mostly in Senegal is grown on termite mounds.
 Its roots are used in rural areas to treat dysentery and prevent elephantiasis.

 A concoction of the bark and the leaves can also be used for respiratory ailments and other septic swellings of the skin.
 Pastes of the root and leaves can be applied to treat boils, swollen glands, wounds and sores.

 Its berries can also be eaten in periods of extreme starvation as it is not very tasty, its leaves are employed as an aphrodisiac to improve a person’s sex life and the bark is sometimes also used in the termination of unwanted pregnancies.

 The bitter leaf tree is commonly seen and used in West Africa.
-It is employed in the preparation of soups and stews and the leaves are also mashed and boiled so that they can be consumed for the treatment of malaria or high fever.
+It is employed in the preparation of soups and stews.

 The leaves are also mashed and boiled and consumed for the treatment of malaria, high fever, respiratory tract infections, Gallstones, diarrhoea.

 The stalks of the tree are also used to whiten the teeth and the roots are also used in the traditional treatment of typhoid.
 Bitter leaf is also recommended for weight loss.
 It also reduces blood-sugar level thus, good for diabetic patients.